 - The 1.8L 16V twin-cam all-alloy gas I-4 carries over from the previous generation.
 One of the smoother four-bangers includes direct injection.
 Low in initial torque, it now drives the front wheels through a CVT.
 Totally unlike Sentra's unit, the Corolla CVT comes with steering wheel shift paddles that stir forward movement.

 - Corolla S upgrades include 17" alloy wheels, all-season performance rubber.
 Better planted in the twisties than the similarly shod Kia Forte EX, Corolla S steers quickly, with good front bucket bolstering.
 The "S" upgrade to four wheel disc brakes imparted tenacious braking, second only to the Kia.
-Firm damping, for flatter cornering, transmits jarring impacts over last winter's souvenir to already crappy pavement.
+Firm damping, for flatter cornering, transmits jarring from last winter's souvenirs on already crappy pavement.